jrosener9/Practical-HW1/form.md

 * Transaction ID of the first transaction of the atomic transfer:
 * Transaction ID of the second transaction of the atomic transfer:

-## Step 5.1:

-* Transaction ID for opt-in of account A:

-## Step 5.2:

-* Transaction ID of the first transaction of the atomic transfer:

 # Part 2: Ethereum

 ## Step 3: